mistidevs/KNEC-School-Results-Checker/README.md

 By default selenium obtains the webdriver needed provided you have version 4.6 and later.

+I have not verified if the code is backwards or forwards compatible with Python versions.
+Similarly, I do not guarantee that it will work on any machine except for one running Windows 11.
+I am open to contributions and bug fixes for different Operating systems

+## Feature Requests
+- Asynchronous handling
+- Conversion to .xlsx rather than .txt upon completion for Data Analysis
+- Support for MacOS
+- Support for Linux
+- Support for Windows 10
+- Support for Chrome
+- Support for Edge
+- Migration to Mojo to minimise overhead and utilisation of the GPU instead of the CPU

 ## All Hardware Configurations That Have Run It

 **HP Envy x360 2-in-1 Laptop 13-bf0xxx**